matman26/matman26.github.io/_posts/2022-01-22-ttp-parsing-library.markdown

 The beauty of TTP lies in the fact that it's pretty good at grouping data from same-level hierarchies.
 In our above case, we have a flat hierarchy (no nested data structures, just plain key-value pairs for each interface).
-The fact that the four values are being grouped becomes even more apparent if we feed this same parser the output from `show run | section interface`:
+The fact that the four values are being grouped together becomes even more apparent if we give this same parser the output from `show run | section interface`:

 ```json